kaguilarojas/Getting_and_Cleaning_Data_Project/CookBook.md

 - subject: the ID of the Test subject
 - activity: the type of activity performed when the measurement was obtained

+##Measurements
-##Measurements: each colums represents value measured in the study
+Each of the listed columns represents value measured in the study
 - tBodyAccMeanXtBodyAccMeanX
 - tBodyAccMeanY
 - tBodyAccMeanZ